milekz/PowerDNS-Admin/README.md

 - Edit IPv6 PTRs using IPv6 addresses directly (no more editing of literal addresses!)

 ### Running PowerDNS-Admin
 There are several ways to run PowerDNS-Admin.
-Following is a simple way to start PowerDNS-Admin with docker in development environment which has PowerDNS-Admin, PowerDNS server and MySQL Back-End Database.
+Following is a simple way to start PowerDNS-Admin with docker in development environment which has PowerDNS-Admin, PowerDNS server and PostgreSQL Back-End Database.

 Step 1: Changing configuration